Things to do in Hammersmith London

 Hammersmith’s Eventim Apollo has played host to rock, pop and jazz royalty in its near-100-year history, from Prince to Queen, The Beatles to Bowie, Kanye to Kylie.
 It’s also the place to get a few belly laughs with shows from international comedy stars.
 But don’t be fooled by the household names: this landmark Art Deco venue is no soulless stadium, with a relatively intimate theater atmosphere and a maximum capacity of only around 5,000.

 Just round the corner, the Lyric Theatre hosts touring musicals, Christmas pantomimes and fabulous kids’ shows, as well as productions from up-and-coming theatrical groups.
-For ultra-local theater, check out the Chiswick Playhouse, an intimate 90-seat venue above The Tabard pub by Turnham Green Tube station.
+For ultra-local theater, check out Theatre at the Tabard, an intimate 90-seat venue above The Tabard pub by Turnham Green Tube station.
 As well as dramas and musicals, the Playhouse frequently hosts low-key shows by big-name comedians as they polish their latest jokes for TV and stadium audiences.

 Riverside Studios is a smart, contemporary space that showcases the best of independent film-making alongside the latest blockbusters.
 The venue boasts two cinemas as well as an exhibition space and studios for theatrical productions.
 Grab a drink before the movie in the Cinema Bar or enjoy a pre-theatre dinner in Sam’s Riverside, with views of the river and Hammersmith Bridge.